YD525/SSELexicon/README.md

 This project makes use of the following key open-source libraries/frameworks:

-- [Mutagen.Bethesda](https://github.com/Mutagen-Modding/Mutagen) – developed by [Mutagen], for reading/writing Bethesda game records.
+- [Mutagen.Bethesda](https://github.com/Mutagen-Modding/Mutagen)  – developed by [Mutagen], for reading and writing Bethesda plugin files (.esp and .esm).
 - [Champollion](https://github.com/Orvid/Champollion) – developed by [Orvid], for decompiling Papyrus compiled scripts.
-- [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler) – for compiling and analyzing `.psc` source files.
+- [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler) – used to compile .pas script files.
-- [GameFinder](https://github.com/erri120/GameFinder) – developed by [erri120], to locate installed game paths across platforms.

 Other dependencies (such as **AvalonEdit**, various helper libraries, etc.) are also used.
 Please refer to their respective LICENSE files for further information.
 ---

 ## 🖼️ UI Icon